nrspring/ConciseValidation/README.md

 - Full intellisense
 - Full unit-test coverage

+Features added May 2015
+- Property names can now also be defined through strings

 Features added December 2014
 - Added validation to determine if a string can be converted to a decimal